WiggleWizard/seacloud/README.md

 Sure you can, Seacloud was originally designed to be an anonymous chat channel, but also serves as an example code base for developers who would like to design/code a Whatsapp bot/service.

 It is frowned upon though to modify the code base maliciously and still pass as a Seacloud service.

+###Is there some sort of demo?
+There is a development demo that's up sometimes (It will be up permanently once the project has reached a point in development where persistence is not an issue).
+You can demo it on this number: `+447745940363`